StackVista/stackstate-docs/ui-stackpack-resources/ServiceNow/5.3.1/waitingfordata.md

         #        - cmdb_ci_server
         #        - cmdb_ci_network_adapter
     ```
-4. [Restart the StackState Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
+4. [Restart the Rancher Observability Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.

 ### Troubleshooting

-Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://l.stackstate.com/ui-servicenow-support-kb).
+Troubleshooting steps for any known issues can be found in the [Rancher Observability support Knowledge base](https://l.stackstate.com/ui-servicenow-support-kb).